Create your event Book a demo Sign in

 A call for proposal page on OpenWater.

-OpenWater is a versatile platform that allows organizers to duplicate submission setups for recurring conferences, streamlining multi-year event planning.
+OpenWater is a versatile and robust platform that allows organizers to duplicate submission setups for recurring conferences, awards or grant submission, streamlining multi-year event planning.

 Standout Features: